realSuffix/Rust-Full-Stack/README.md

 [If you need a developer who can deploy web projects with Docker and AWS, please contact me](https://www.linkedin.com/in/steady-learner-3151b7164/).
 I can work with **Rust**, **JavaScript**, **Python**, **Docker**, **AWS** etc.

+(I really want to work, please someone give me an opportunity at least I can use this professionally once.)

 [![Rust full stack chat app](https://www.steadylearner.com/static/images/post/web/full-stack-rust-chat-app-by-steadylearner.png)](https://www.steadylearner.com/blog/read/Fullstack-Rust-with-Yew)

 ## The reason to use this repository

 Rust is fast and strongly typed language with many benefits.
 But, it takes long time to compile.
-You can't sure your code will satisfy the compiler or not.(There are many Rust web development relevant examples here.
+You can't be sure your code will satisfy the compiler or not.(There are many Rust web development relevant examples here.
 Find the examples you want first.
 If they work, start from them to make your own project.)

 ## Start